 While we must accept its teaching we do not have to overlook or deny the sins of its members, condone the failings of its clergy, accept as Gospel the opinions of theologians or even the highest authorities including the Pope.
 Let me give you an example of this.
 In the late 500s conditions were so chaotic in Europe that Pope St. Gregory the Great predicted in a sermon that the end of the world was at hand.
-It was not an ex cathedra statement --- that is to say, one we have to believe ---but an opinion that turned out to be erroneous.
+It was not an ex cathedra statement - that is to say, one we have to believe - but an opinion that turned out to be erroneous.

 The word "magisterium" is one that is commonly used these days.
-Today, in some circles, it seems to mean whatever the Prefect of the Sacred Congregation for the Defense of the Faith says it is.
+Today, in some circles, it seems to mean whatever the Prefect of the Sacred Congregation for the Defence of the Faith says.
 But not even the Prefect would agree with that assessment.
-A better understanding can be found in what are called the Loci Theologici (Theological Places) proposed in the sixteenth century by Melchoir

-Cano, the great Spanish Dominican theologian.
-After Scripture, of course, at the top of the list are apostolic traditions, the defined dogmas of the Church, defined either by Ecumenical Councils in concert with the Pope or by the Pope alone speaking "ex cathedra." which is rare.
+A better understanding can be found in what are called the Loci Theologici (Theological Places) proposed in the sixteenth century by Melchoir Cano, the great Spanish Dominican theologian.
+After Scripture, of course, at the top of the list are apostolic traditions, the defined dogmas of the Church, defined either by Ecumenical Councils in concert with the Pope or by the Pope alone speaking "ex cathedra," which is rare.
 Only two come to mind, the Immaculate Conception and the Assumption of our Blessed Mother.
 Next come teachings, as distinguished from dogmas, of Ecumenical Councils in concert with the Pope, as for example, Vatican II which defined no new dogmas.
 Next in order are statements of the Popes in bulls, apostolic constitutions and the like.
-Then come the teachings the Church Fathers, and the common opinions of theologians, not necessarily unanimous, but an overwhelming majority of them.
+Then comes the teachings the Church Fathers, and the common opinions of theologians, not necessarily unanimous, but an overwhelming majority of them are.
 Finally, there is the common belief of the faithful, which we call "sensus fidelium."
-All of these put together make up what is the penances, the concrete expressions of our sorrow for having offended him.
-Thus, they are a form of prayer.
+All of these put together make up what is the teaching of the Church.
+I submit that this is what we mean or should mean when we use the term "magisterium."